Explore Georgia Tours

 Okatse Canyon Walk:

-Not rafting, but worth including — Okatse Canyon features a dramatic suspended walkway clinging to cliff faces 50+ meters above the canyon floor.
-The combination of Martvili + Okatse makes an excellent adventure day from Kutaisi.
+Not rafting, but worth including.
+Okatse Canyon has a suspended walkway clinging to cliff faces 50+ meters above the canyon floor.
+Combining Martvili and Okatse makes an excellent adventure day from Kutaisi.

 Winter Adventure Sports: Skiing & Snowboarding

-Georgia's emerging ski scene offers exceptional value — world-class powder without world-class prices.
-Five major resorts operate between December and April, with Gudauri leading as the premier destination.
+Georgia's emerging ski scene is a value play: serious powder without alpine prices.
+Five major resorts operate between December and April, with Gudauri leading the pack.

 Gudauri Ski Resort: